Sudani from Nigeria: Production

 The film was produced by cinematographers Sameer Thahir and Shyju Khalid and directed by debutant Zakariya.
 Soubin Shahir co-star along with Nigerian actor Samuel Abiola Robinson.
 With an idea to make an independent film, Zakariya Muhammed initially approached cinematographer-director Rajeev Ravi to find out if he could produce the film under his company Collective Phase One.
-Ravi suggested to make the film in a bigger scale and that Shahir would be apt for the role of Majeed.
-Ravi himself contacted Shahir for the film.
-Later, Muhsin Parari, who co-wrote the dialogues insisted Zakariya to approach Thahir, who agreed to produce the film with Khalid.
-Zakariya found Robinson through internet.
+Ravi suggested to make the film in a bigger scale and that Soubin would be apt for the role of Majeed.
+Ravi himself contacted Soubin for the film.
+Later, Muhsin Parari, who co-wrote the dialogues insisted Zakariya to approach Sameer, who agreed to produce the film with Khalid.
+Zakariya found Robinson through the internet.

 The film is set in that backdrop of Sevens football matches held during November in the Malabar region of Kerala, but according to Zakariya, it is not a sports film, rather a "comic family drama".
 The film marks Robinson's debut foreign film.
-He plays Samuel, a Nigerian footballer brought to Kerala to play the sevens football match in Malappuram.
-Shahir plays his manager, Majeed.
+He plays Samuel, a Nigerian footballer brought to Kerala to play the All India Sevens Football match in Malappuram.
+Soubin plays his manager, Majeed.
 Despite Nigeria being popular for football, Robinson was not interested in the game, he said: "I belong to the 0.001 per cent population of my country that is not interested in football".
 He underwent training in Kerala.
 The film had a 35-day long shoot in Malappuram, few scenes were shot in Nigeria and Ghana.